Viktor Lodin

-Viktor Lodin (born 2 June 1999) is a Swedish professional ice hockey center who is currently playing for the Belleville Senators in the American Hockey League (AHL) as a prospect to the Ottawa Senators of the National Hockey League (NHL).
+Viktor Lodin (born 2 June 1999) is a Swedish professional ice hockey centre who is currently playing for Färjestad BK in the Swedish Hockey League (SHL).

 Playing career

-Lodin was drafted in the fourth round, 94th overall, by the Ottawa Senators in the 2019 NHL Entry Draft.
+Lodin was drafted in the fourth round, 94th overall, by the Ottawa Senators in the 2019 NHL entry draft.
 Lodin made his SHL debut playing for Örebro HK in 2018, playing in 41 games in the 2018–19 SHL season.

 Out of contract from Örebro HK leading into the 2020–21 season, Lodin was signed to a one-year contract with Timrå IK of the HockeyAllsvenskan on 27 July 2020.

 On 1 June 2021, Lodin was signed to a two-year, entry-level contract with the Ottawa Senators beginning in the 2021–22 season.
 On 9 July 2021, Lodin was loaned by the Senators to continue his development with Timrå IK in their return to the SHL for the duration of the season.
 After helping Timrå IK avoid relegation to a lower tier of Swedish hockey, Lodin joined the Ottawa Senators American Hockey League (AHL) affiliate, the Belleville Senators, towards the end of their season.
 In the first nine games after arriving in Belleville, he scored five goals and seven points, helping Belleville make the AHL playoffs.
 He was recalled from Belleville on 29 April 2022 and played in his first NHL game in the Senators 4–2 victory over the Philadelphia Flyers that night.

+As a pending restricted free agent from the Senators, Lodin opted to return to Sweden to secure a two-year contract with IK Oskarshamn of the SHL on 6 May 2023.
+After Oskarhamn was relegated to HockeyAllsvenskan at the end of the 2023–24 SHL season, Lodin opted to sign with Färjestad BK of the SHL.